 Over time, semantic concepts have replaced keywords as the focus of search engine algorithms.
 Pharma marketers need to optimize content thematically rather than mechanically focusing on individual words or phrases.
-Keywords are still the building blocks, but the research process is no longer a purely quantitative exercise.
+Keywords are still the building blocks but if you were to consult an expert, they would tell you that the research process is no longer a purely quantitative exercise as it once was.
 Now, the process requires holistic application of semantic analysis and strategic thinking about audiences and relevant content.

 Implications for Keyword Research

 The process begins by culling a very large number of terms related to the main topics addressed on your site.
 Next, lump those terms into thematic categories, and optimize content towards each theme.
 Each list of theme-grouped terms will then guide the content focus for corresponding pages.